Neuroware-IO/toolbox/README.md

 * __Multi-Signature Accounts__ - create new multi-signature addresses and then sign and send transactions
 * __Hierarchical Keys__ - check the depth and index of extended keys and derive new children via paths
 * __Transaction Builder__ - create and view new transactions from API-driven unspents before relaying
+* __Post & Fetch Data__ - store and verify structured data using extended keys
+* __Lookup Addresses & Transactions__ - search for an address or transaction

+The blockchains currently supported include:

+* Bitcoin
+* Bitcoin Tesnet
+* Dogecoin

+The APIs currently supported include:

+* BlockCypher

 ### Caveats

-This repo currently does not stand-alone as certain style sheets and JS files are still located within [BCE}(https://github.com/Neuroware-IO/bceasia) repo.
+This repo currently does not stand-alone as certain style sheets and JS files are still located within [BCE](https://github.com/Neuroware-IO/bceasia) repo.
 This is a work in progress project currently aimed at supporting the [online version](http://bce.asia/toolbox/), which willeventually be updated to standalone.